Al-Andalus: Umayyad Caliphate of Córdoba

 The period of the Caliphate is seen as the golden age of al-Andalus.
 Córdoba under the Caliphate, with a population of more than half a million, eventually overtook Constantinople as the largest and most prosperous city in the world.
 Al-Andalus became a centre for the arts, medicine, science, music, literature and philosophy.
 The work of its most important philosophers and scientists, such as Abulcasis and Averroes, had a major influence on the intellectual life of medieval Europe.
 Muslims and non-Muslims often came from abroad to study at the libraries and universities of al-Andalus, and after the reconquest of Toledo, several translation institutions such as the Toledo School of Translators were established for translating books and texts from Arabic into Latin.
-The most noted figures in this being Gerard of Cremona and Michael Scot, who took these works to Italy.
+The most noted figures in this were Gerard of Cremona and Michael Scot, who took these works to Italy.
 The transmission of ideas significantly affected the formation of the European Renaissance.

 The Caliphate of Córdoba also had extensive trade with other parts of the Mediterranean, including Christian parts.
 Trade goods included luxury items (silk, ceramics, gold), essential foodstuffs (grain, olive oil, wine), and containers (such as ceramics for storing perishables).
 In the tenth century, Amalfitans were already trading Fatimid and Byzantine silks in Córdoba.
-Later references to Amalfitan merchants were sometimes used to emphasize the previous golden age of Córdoba.
+Later references to Amalfitan merchants were sometimes used to emphasise the previous golden age of Córdoba.
 Fatimid Egypt was a supplier of many luxury goods, including elephant tusks, and raw or carved crystals.
 The Fatimids were traditionally thought to be the only supplier of such goods, and control over these trade routes would be a cause for conflict between the Umayyads and Fatimids.